ZhengchaoW/DSC214-SPR24/README.md

 ### Project ideas
 The goal of the class project is to encourage you to explore topological data analysis methods, whether through applications or theoretical research.
 Some possibilities
-- use topological methods to analyze datasets from your own research.
+- use topological methods to analyze datasets from your own research
+- theoretical improvements to existing results
 - explore recent TDA-related papers in NeurIPS, ICML, or ICLR.

 You can find over 400 papers on TDA applications in the [Zotero database](https://www.zotero.org/groups/2425412/tda-applications/items), which you may use as inspiration to improve upon an existing paper or apply to your dataset in a non-trivial manner.
 If you are having difficulty finding a suitable topic, don't hesitate to reach out to me and we can work together to find a topic that fits your background or current research interests.